 El Silencio de Los Ángeles Cloud Forest Biological Reserve

 The cloud forest can refer to several different places in Costa Rica.
 We stayed in a private cloud forest reserve of San Ramón in Alajuela, El Silencio de Los Ángeles Cloud Forest Biological Reserve at Villa Blanca.
-It was great, but we wouldn’t go back because the food was expensive, it’s hard to get too, and its to isolated.
-Instead we would go to the Monteverde Cloud Forest.
+It was great, but we wouldn’t go back because the food was expensive, it’s hard to get to, and it’s too isolated.
+Instead, we would go to the Monteverde Cloud Forest.

 Costa Rica Travel Costs